 - B. Using the tall calibration cup filled with DI water, place the probes down into the DI water making sure that the temperature probe is submerged. - C. From the CALIBRATE menu select OPTIC C-CHLOROPHYLL, then CHL UG/L, then 2-POINT.
-Enter <0> as the first standard. - D. If necessary, press <3> to engage wipers to remove any air bubbles. - E. Allow readings to stabilize for at least 24 seconds.
-Record chlorophyll concentration.
-Press <Enter> and record the chlorophyll concentration after calibration. - F. Rinse a clean, dry, tall calibration cup base 3 times with DI water.
-Fill it 3/4 full with the 0.5 mg/l Rhodamine solution. - G. Using a lab thermometer, note the temperature of the Rhodamine solution. - H. Wipe the probes off with a Kimwipe.
-Place them down into the standard, making sure the temperature probe is submerged. - I. Using the temperature reading obtained in step G, look up corresponding chlorophyll value from the chlorophyll/temperature chart in the folder.
-Enter this concentration as the second point in the calibration and press <Enter>. - J. Check for air bubbles and run wipers if necessary - K. Allow readings to stabilize for at least 24 seconds.
-Record chlorophyll concentration before calibration.
-Press <Enter> and record calibrated chlorophyll concentration.
+Enter <0> as the first standard.
+Press <Enter>. - D. If necessary, press <3> to engage wipers to remove any air bubbles or gently raise the

+- sonde up and down in the solution until the air bubbles are gone. - E. Allow chlorophyll and temperature readings to stabilize for at least 24 seconds.
+Record chlorophyll concentration on the calibration sheet.
+Press <Enter> and record the chlorophyll concentration after calibration on the calibration sheet.
+Remove the probes from the cup of DI water. - F. Rinse a clean, dry, tall calibration cup base 3 times with DI water.
+Fill it 3/4 full with the 0.5 mg/l Rhodamine solution. - G. Wipe the probes off with a kim-wipe.
+With the readings on the screen still scrolling, place the probes face down into the rhodamine standard, making sure the temperature probe is submerged.
+Allow the temperature to stabilize, and note the temperature of the standard on the calibration sheet. - H. Using the temperature reading obtained in step G, look up corresponding chlorophyll value from the chlorophyll/temperature chart in the folder.
+Enter this concentration as the second point in the calibration and press \leq Enter>. - I. Check for air bubbles and run wipers if necessary or gently raise the sonde up and down until the air bubbles are gone. - J. Allow chlorophyll and temperature readings to stabilize for at least 24 seconds.
+Record chlorophyll concentration before calibration on the calibration sheet.
+Press <Enter> and record calibrated chlorophyll concentration on the calibration sheet.
+Remove probes from the rhodamine standard. - K. Return to the calibrate menu by pressing <Esc>.